openedx/docs.openedx.org/source/developers/how-tos/ongoing-maintainers-tasks.rst

 Our goal for PR response time is that they are "triaged" within a week of receipt.
 This does not mean that review happens within a week, but that the PR is acknowledged and scheduled for review in line with the maintainers other priorities.
 This response time goal is onging.
 So when an author responds to feedback, the goal is the same.

-One of the scarest resources of an open-source project is contributor and maitainer time.
-It is ideal that once a review starts, that it can be finalized as a single piece of work, say within the boardaries of a single sprint.
+One of the scarcest resources of an open-source project is contributor and maintainer time.
+It is ideal that once a review starts, that it can be finalized as a single piece of work, say within the boundaries of a single sprint.

 As a maintainer, your goal should be keeping the time to review and finalize a PR predictable and as short as reasonable.
 Finalizing a PR can mean rejecting it.
 Knowing that a PR won't be accepted and why provides the contributor appropriate feedback and let's them decide what to do next.